EdmundJonathanE4014890/ATM/README.md

-A simple Atm prg with pyhton and Sql enjoy palying with it.
+A simple Atm prg with pyhton and Sql enjoy.